The holidays are right around the corner and the

 FOR YOUR CHILD THAT OWNS A CAR

 I have teenagers now that own their cars.
 Everyone hates paying for maintenance.
-So an oil change certificates or car wash passes would be great.
+So oil change certificates or car wash passes are great gifts.

 A CHARITABLE DONATION

 If you know someone who’s passionate about a charity, consider donating to their cause.
 Maybe a charm to commemorate the gift would be a lovely reminder to add to a bracelet like this or key ring.